 It may be a difficult time of waiting for test results coupled with the natural stresses of childbirth and parenting.
 Parents of children newly diagnosed with Down syndrome may feel a range of emotions, such as sadness, shock, and guilt.
 Although learning of the diagnosis may be difficult at first, some families agree that being together during a diagnosis and being informed as soon as possible makes it easier to begin caring for their child.

-Newer tests use a combination of ultrasound markers, such as thickness of the baby's skin at the back of the neck, together with blood tests in the first or second trimester (or both) of pregnancy, as well as the mother's age.
+Other tests use a combination of ultrasound markers, such as thickness of the baby's skin at the back of the neck, together with blood tests in the first or second trimester (or both) of pregnancy, as well as the mother's age.
 These tests have the advantage of detecting more cases, while having a lower false-positive rate (i.e., a positive test result although the pregnancy later proves to be normal).
 When the test result is positive, further diagnostic tests (see below) are necessary to be certain whether or not the fetus has Down syndrome.
-Pregnancies affected with Down syndrome will screen positive close to 90% of the time.

-For diagnostic tests, there are two methods currently available: amniocentesis and chorionic villus sampling (CVS).
+For diagnostic tests, there are several methods: amniocentesis, chorionic villus sampling (CVS), and percutaneous umbilical blood sampling (PUBS).
 These procedures are about 98% to 99% accurate in detecting Down syndrome, though each carries a small risk of miscarriage.
 This is because samples are taken from the amniotic fluid or the developing placenta.
 An amniocentesis is usually performed between Week 15 and Week 22 of the pregnancy.
 CVS is performed between Week 9 and Week 14.
 The results of these tests are available within 2 to 3 weeks.
+Percutaneous umbilical blood sampling is done by taking a blood sample from the umbilical cord, but it can't be done until late in pregnancy, between the 18th and 22nd week.

 Before undergoing any of these diagnostic tests, women and their partner should seek genetic counselling to discuss the risks and benefits of these procedures.